-Cultural Assimilation: Immigrating to the United States and assimilating into American culture brings unique challenges.
+Cultural Isolation: Immigrating to the United States and experiencing a new culture brings unique challenges.
 Do you have these thoughts?

 I don’t fit in